-Many GALA choruses include individuals who identify as transgender, cross-gender or spanning both male and female genders.
-The resources on this page offer information about gender experience, voice transition and gender language.
+Many choruses include individuals who identify as transgender, cross-gender or gender nonbinary.
+The resources on this page offer information about trans and nonbinary gender experience and voice transition.
+If you are a trans or nonbinary singer, this page is for you!

 Singers who take testosterone as they transition from female to male (F2M) will experience a voice range transition much like the transition that occurs for boys during puberty.
 A singer may transition from a soprano or alto range down as far as a bass range.
 The vocal folds both lengthen and thicken for boys that experience voice transition in puberty thus lower the voice pitch.
 An F2M individual that takes testosterone as an adult will experience only the thickening of the vocal folds which lowers the pitch of the voice but their vocal chords will not lengthen with this transition.